shrinerb/shrine/README.md

 you should set up a separate recurring task that will automatically delete old cached files.

-Most of Shrine storage objects come with a `#clear!` method, which you can call in a recurring script.
+Most of Shrine storage classes come with a `#clear!` method, which you can call in a recurring script.
 For FileSystem and S3 storage it would look like this:

 ```rb